barriehadfield/reactrb-showcase/README.md

 	rails g reactrb:install
 	bundle update

 At this stage React-rb is installed but we dont have any components yet.
-Lets create via the
+Lets create via the generator:

+	rails g reactrb:component Home::Show

+This will add a new Component at app/views/components/home/show.rb

+Have a look at this component as it provides the basis for all other React-rb components you will write.
+Note that all React-rb components inherit from `React::Component::Base` but you are free to `include React::Component::Base` instead if you prefer your components inheriting from other classes.
+Also note how params are set and the `before_mount` (etc) macros as you will use these extensively.
+Finally note that every component must have one `render` methord which must return just one DOM `element` which in this example case is a div.

+Next let's get this simple component rendering on a page.
+For that we will need a rails controller and a route.